Scientific: Abelia x grandiflora

 5-24

-Landscape Use: Mesic landscapes, graceful accent, foundation, informal screen, borders and edgings (dwarf cultivars)
+Landscape Use: Mesic landscapes, graceful accent, foundation, informal screen, borders and landscape edging and containers (dwarf cultivars).

-Form & Character: Deciduous to evergreen shrub, inverted vase form, gracefully spreading and arching to compact depending on cultivar, clumping, formal
+Form & Character: Inverted vase-like form ranging from rather large, gracefully spreading and arching to dwarf, rounded and compact depending on cultivar, generally informal, old fashioned.

-Foliage/Texture: Opposite, glabrous, lanceolate dark green leaves to 1", sessile, brittle branches, medium fine texture
+Foliage/Texture: Opposite, glabrous, lanceolate dark green leaves to 1-inch long, sessile, brittle branches; medium fine texture.

-Flowers & Fruits: Clusters of white to pink tubular, bell- shaped flowers, terminal and axillary, small to 1/2" long, 1/4" wide, pink bracts, fruit inconspicuous
+Flowers & Fruits: Clusters of white to pink tubular, bell- shaped flowers, terminal and axillary, small to 1/2-inch long, 1/4-inch wide, pink flower bracts; fruits inconspicuous.

-Seasonal Color: White to rosy pink flowers in summer and early autumn (much of the year in warmer climates), pinkish-red sepals, and scarlet to yellow fall foliar color in colder climates.
+Seasonal Color: White to rosy pink flowers in summer and early autumn (much of the year in warmer climates), pinkish-red sepals, and brilliant yellow, orange to scarlet red fall foliar color in colder climates.

 Temperature: Tolerant